Online Groceries in Singapore — RedMart vs NTUC FairPrice On vs Sheng Siong & More

 - NTUC FairPrice Online (FairPrice On)

 - Amazon Prime Now

-Top 8 online supermarkets in Singapore – delivery fees and lead times
+Top 7 online supermarkets in Singapore – delivery fees and timeslots

-Most delivery fees of online supermarkets in Singapore range around $5 to $7, with the exception of Prime Online, which charges an exorbitant $10.
-However, if you can consolidate your orders, you will be able to get free delivery above a certain amount for all the online grocers, including Prime Online.
+Most delivery fees of online supermarkets in Singapore range around $5 to $7, but if you can consolidate your orders, you will be able to get free delivery above a certain amount for all the online grocers.